silv3rr/glftpd-webui/docs/Setup.md

 Storage: to allow access to '/glftpd' dir (`GL_DIR`), it's bind mounted inside the webui container (for non docker you could change this to document root)

 Notes:

-- running webgui in docker but not gl limits what webui can do
+- running webgui in docker but not glftpd, limits what webui can do
 - it's possible start/stop glftpd with system and dbus broker, but probably not worth the effort (build the debian image if you want)
 - when using manual setup without docker, make sure webui can run commands using sudo and/or systemd